 Overseas Medical Examination and Treatment

-CDC provides technical instructions to panel physicians and monitors the quality of the overseas medical examination process.
-The purpose of the mandated medical examination is to detect inadmissible conditions, including communicable diseases of public health significance, mental disorders associated with harmful behavior, and substance use or substance-induced disorders (www.cdc.gov/immigrantrefugeehealth/exams/ti/panel/technical-instructions-panel-physicians.html).
-For certain refugee populations, the visit to the panel physician additionally provides an opportunity for preventive medical interventions, such as immunizing against vaccine-preventable diseases and administering presumptive therapy for parasitic diseases, including nematode infections and malaria (www.cdc.gov/immigrantrefugeehealth/guidelines/refugee-guidelines.html).
+CDC provides Technical Instructions to panel physicians and monitors the quality of the premigration medical examination process.
+The purpose of the mandated medical examination is to detect inadmissible conditions, including communicable diseases of public health significance, mental disorders associated with harmful behavior, and substance-use or substance-induced disorders (www.cdc.gov/immigrantrefugeehealth/exams/ti/panel/technical-instructions-panel-physicians.html).
+For certain refugee populations, a visit to the panel physician also provides an opportunity for health interventions such as presumptive therapy for parasitic diseases, including nematode infections and malaria (www.cdc.gov/immigrantrefugeehealth/guidelines/refugee-guidelines.html).